Kotlin/kotlin-wasm-examples/compose-imageviewer/README.md

 > Web support is in [Alpha](https://kotlinlang.org/docs/components-stability.html).
 It may be changed at any time.
 You can use it in scenarios before production.
 > We would appreciate your feedback in [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

-Compose Multiplatform for web lets you experiment with sharing your mobile or desktop UIs with the web.
+Compose Multiplatform for web lets you experiment with sharing your mobile or desktop UIs on the web.
 Compose Multiplatform for web is based on [Kotlin/Wasm](https://kotl.in/wasm), the newest target for Kotlin Multiplatform projects.

-Compose Multiplatform for web allows you to run your Kotlin code in the browser leveraging all WebAssembly's benefits, such as high and predictable application performance.
+Compose Multiplatform for web allows you to run your Kotlin code in the browser, leveraging all WebAssembly's benefits like high and consistent application performance.

-In the next sections, you can find information to try out this application built with Kotlin/Wasm.
+Follow the instructions in the sections below to try out this Kotlin/Wasm application.

 ## Set up the environment

-Before you start, prepare the IDE and browser you require to run the application.
+Before starting, ensure you have the necessary IDE and browser setup to run the application.

 ### IDE